 Learn 3D Modelling - The Complete Blender Creator Course is a particularly powerful tool for your kit.
 It’s garnered a 4.5 star-rating out of 5 from over 22,000 users and has amassed over 128,000 students overall, making it the most popular Udemy course on 3D modelling.

 Like many Udemy courses, it relies on a hands-on, project-based approach where you apply the skills you learn towards actually developing and animating 3D models from scratch.
 You don’t need any previous knowledge of the program or animation, making it ideal for all types of students: newcomers to animation and special effects, game developers, and even professional 3D artist looking to diversify their skillset.

-Right now, as part of Udemy's Cyber Monday sale, you'll pay a one-off fee of just £9.99/$9.99, which will get you lifetime access to 288 lectures consisting of 51.5 hours of video, supported with additional articles and downloadable resources.
+Right now, as part of Udemy's New Year sale, you'll pay a one-off fee of just £9.99/$9.99, which will get you lifetime access to 288 lectures consisting of 51.5 hours of video, supported with additional articles and downloadable resources.
 When you do complete the course, you also receive a certificate of completion.
 Plus, there’s a 30-day money back guarantee, so you’re free to try the course first to see how it suits your speed and learning style (and of course time constraints).

 The Learn 3D Modelling course covers a lot of ground.
 The instructors, Ben Tristen and Michael Bridges not only delve into Blender itself, but also the principles of animation and modelling (which is what makes it especially useful to beginners).
 The course even goes into the physics of shapes, lighting and movement – all of which is built into the structure of the course.

 You start with an in depth look at the program’s interface.
 Once you’re comfortable with the tools introduced there, you move on to create your first 3D models – from scratch – using block shapes.
 This leads into creating more rounded shapes, through the design of a bowling ball and pin.